Wed 27 Sept - morning walk, 1100h, border, mountains, Bilbao, hills, cows, stadium

 We enjoyed our beach walks so much yeterday that we repeated them again this morning, but neither of us got lost on the way home.
 The panorama from south to north was impressive, and the beach was just a little bit less crowded than it was yesterday.

 As a result of our beach walk, we didn't get away from the campsite until 1100h.
-But we were soon heading south beyond Batonne and Biaritz and taking a nice coastal route with several beach towns scattered along the way.
+But we were soon heading south beyond Bayonne and Biaritz and taking a nice coastal route with several beach towns scattered along the way.
 Within 90 minutes we were crossing the border into Spain near the town of Donostia-San Sebastian.
 I was surprised by the mountainous nature of the Spanish countryside.
 I had always thought that Spain was flat, but I was obviously over-influenced by the inner regions of Spain which are hot and dry and flat.
 The coastal regions around here are very mountainous, but I shouldn't be too surprised because they are an extension of the Pyrénées.
 The other thing that surprised me was the quickness of the Spanish trucks.
 Clearly they either don't have truck speed limits, or they simply ignore them, because we were regularly being passed by trucks when I was sitting on the posted speed limit, even going uphill!

 Our destination for the day was Bilbao, and we arrived there around 1400h, after a very enjoyable drive through the hills.